Bjernson/aws-java-spring-dev-workshop/README.md

 - AWS plugin for Eclipse
 - AWS CLI in your development environment

 The installation time generally takes 10~30mins.
-Attendees should to prepare all installations for their developing environment before starting this workshop.
+Attendees should prepare all installations for their developing environment before starting this workshop.

 <hr>